Bulletin of Science, Technology & Society

-Bulletin of Science, Technology & Society is a bimonthly peer-reviewed academic journal that publishes papers in the field of science education.
+Bulletin of Science, Technology & Society is a bimonthly peer-reviewed academic journal that publishes papers in the field of science policy, science and technology studies, and science education.
 The editor-in-chief is Jeffry Will (University of North Florida).
 It was established in 1981 and is currently published by SAGE Publications.

 Abstracting and indexing

 Bulletin of Science, Technology & Society is abstracted and indexed in: